MosheBerman/MBCalendarKit/MIGRATIONGUIDE.md

 4. Whenever the calendar view lays out a grid of cells, such as when the selected date changes, it will call `invalidateIntrinsicContentSize` and animate to the appropriate height to fit its content.

-### Known Limitations
-With the adoption of autolayout, `CKCalendarView` should be much more flexible with where it can display.
-For example, 4.x.x didn't support iPad or landscape mode at all.
-5.0.0 makes headway in this area, by scaling cells automatically, and using modern layout technologies.
-With that in mind, if your calendar view is running in landscape mode on an iPhone form-factor, autolayout might do it's job, but `CKCalendarView` proably won't scale 100% correctly yet.

 # Cell States
 ## Summary
 In MBCalendarKit 4.x.x and prior, cells had a "state" property defined as an enum type called `CKCalendarMonthCellState`.
 It was intended to serve as a combination of the context that the cell was in (today, selected date, the same month as the selected date, etc) and the cell's highlighted/selected state.

-In MBCalendarKit 5.0.0, this has changed.
+In MBCalendarKit 5.0.0, this has changed, to be more compatible with `UICollectionView` and `CKCustomCellClass`.
 The enum is now called `CKCalendarCellContextIdentifier` and no longer captures cell highlighting or selection semantics.
 This property might not impact your code directly, but if you work with the new `CKCustomCellAppearance` protocol, be aware of this.

+There is a `typealias`, so your existing code will compile, but the old enums are deprecated, and the new code doesn't attempt to map them.
+Use Xcode's fixit suggestions to migrate.

 ## Before
 Use `CKCalendarMonthCellState` to describe how the cell is being used and if it's highlighted or selected.